Your cart

 That’s how the emcees linked, through a Wu-Tang blessing, so to speak.
 Without a doubt, it was the beginning of a strong bond, which came out of the mutual respect both Marci and Ka got immediately for each other’s work.
 It grew up to the point where Marciano was literally instrumental in keeping the beat-making and rhyming spark alive in his Brownsville friend.
 You can hear some of Roc’s influence in Ka’s Grief Pedigree, in your opinion?

-Ten years of greatness, an undeniable legacy.
+Over 10 years of greatness, an undeniable legacy.

 Marci has had an impressive roster of collaborations and props.
 Do we need to mention Q-Tip rapping on his records?
 Busta Rhymes giving shouts and blessings?
 Jay-Z showing love and respect off the field?
-DJ Muggs producing an entire album around him?
+Is DJ Muggs producing an entire album around him?

-From rags to riches, he went solo with his own label and “artsy” approach, and after Marcberg and Reloaded, despite some faux pas (sorry, Pimpire Strikes and Marci Beaucoup never got many props here) six further albums and countless features cemented his legacy as bonafide emcee and producer.
+From rags to riches, he went solo with his label and “artsy” approach, and after Marcberg and Reloaded, despite some faux pas (sorry, Pimpire Strikes and Marci Beaucoup never got many props here) six further albums and countless features cemented his legacy as bonafide emcee and producer.

 On his side, Ka didn’t stay lagging behind his colleague.
-For a non “full-time rapper”, since he has never left his 9-to-5 job in the NYFD (yes, that one), four dope full-length albums and several EPs aren’t that bad, also if you think that everything is independently produced and distributed.
+For a non “full-time rapper“, since he has never left his 9-to-5 job in the NYFD (yes, that one), 12 dope full-length albums and several EPs aren’t that bad, also if you think that everything is independently produced and distributed.
 Have a look at the disclaimer on his website to get a clearer idea about the guy’s policies and priorities.

 As far as the evolution of their sound, it suffices to say that both their approach to production and musical selection followed consistent and coherent paths over time, with peculiar differences and striking similarities.

 If Marciano’s research went for more obscure and stripped-down soul loops, on the opposite Ka kept a more left-field approach, with his ear open for atmospheric backgrounds to contrast his rich polysyllabic delivery and stream of consciousness.
-Common factor: both emcees created their own lane.
+Common factor: both emcees created their lane.
 Both emcees settled trends and anticipated their fans’ needs elevating to the utmost the art of music production and emceeing, uncompromisingly.

 Rappers Ka and Roc Marciano, New York's finest

-Is the wait over, then?
-Is Metal Clergy’s unfinished wait just a beautiful thought, yet a thing of the past?
-Are we somehow already fed up with all the necessary materials to enjoy the album of our dreams?
-As for the actual Piece Be With You, it is highly unlikely to happen, as Marci is currently doing 81’s on some Basquiat-alike mood (jokes apart, his latest effort Mt.
-Marci is super dope), while Ka’s ghosting the game for a minute now.
+Metal Clergy’s unfinished wait is just a beautiful thought, a thing of the past.
+We are already fed up with all the necessary materials to enjoy the album of our dreams.
+As for the actual Piece Be With You, it’s happened, and we imagined the whole lost album for our listening pleasure, in 2021.

 The tracks compiled here span from 2010 to 2019, and are all official tracks off as many official projects.
-They express stark tales, dark tones, and ominous points of view from the rap underworld.
-If the progression doesn’t strike for its variety, maybe it will for his undeniable artistic thickness.
+They express stark tales, dark tones,

 Metal Clergy, the Lost Album – The Blast Podcast #136